The Wildest Startup Story I’ve Covered: The Fight for Toptal

 Taso Du Val is a high school dropout.
 In 2010, he founds a wildly successful startup, connecting companies with workers anywhere in the world.
 He structures it as an LLC that he controls.

-Denis Grosz, court documents show, lent Toptal $1 million and got repaid.
-He told people he didn’t think he got a fair shake.
-He believed he was promised a stake in the company.
-So after consulting with some other investors, he executed a plan to attack Du Val’s reputation, start a secret competitor to Toptal, and poach Toptal employees.
-In emails it's labeled a "cancer patient strategy."
+Denis Grosz, court documents show, lent Toptal $1 million.
+In court he said he didn’t think he got a fair shake.
+He said he believed he was promised a stake in the company.
+So after consulting with some other investors, he attacked Du Val’s reputation, planned to start a secret competitor to Toptal, and poached Toptal employees, according to documents presented in court.
+In an email to Grosz, which was presented in trial, another investor labeled it a "cancer patient strategy."

 I teamed up with Paige Tortorelli , investigative producer at CNBC, to tell the story.
 (See the written version here.)
 Du Val sat down with me on camera and told his side.
 Grosz did not.
 But from court documents and video footage of the trial, we worked to sketch out what happened and represent both points of view, along with facts to help the audience understand the context.